Node Status Display

 A passive scan does not transmit probes, so there is no risk that unintended transmissions will interfere with radar stations on DFS channels.
 Automatic scan mode is available, but running a scan continuously is not recommended if the node is actively routing traffic.
 The auto-scan is passive and only listens for other beacons across all channels, but there is a risk of data loss on the assigned channel.

 Once the scan has finished, you can click the Refresh button to start a new scan.
 If you want your node to rescan continually you can click the Auto button.
 Click Quit to return to the Node Status display.

 AREDN® Alert Messages

 The AREDN® development team has the ability to post messages which Internet-connected nodes will automatically retrieve once every 12 hours by default.
-There are two types of messages: broadcast messages intended for all nodes, and directed messages which are only retrieved by individual nodes.
+There are three types of messages: broadcast messages intended for all nodes, group messages selected by labels in advanced settings and directed messages which are only retrieved by individual nodes.
 Messages are displayed in a yellow banner on a node’s webpages above the node name.
 Be aware that there is no guarantee of privacy for these messages, since anyone can view the message repository online.

 Mesh nodes without Internet access also have the ability to display Local Alerts.
 The process for setting up a local message repository is described in the Configuration Deep Dive section.
 If a node has Internet access as well as local messages, then both types of messages will be displayed in the AREDN® alerts banner as shown in the example above.